Thrivability Solutions Network

 Recommended: Our towns and cities already have extensive electrical and water networks, so the following infrastructure additions would quickly pay for themselves:

 Distributed Energy Production

-The Small and Portable Automated Closed Ecosystem (SPACE) House integrates its own multi-source clean energy factory:
+The Scalable Portable Automated and Closable Ecosystem (SPACE) House integrates its own multi-sourced clean energy factory: